kent-map/dickens/docs/david-copperfield-canterbury.md

 Turley, A. C. ‘Charles Dickens and Canterbury’. [from] East Kent Scientific and Natural History Society's 'Report and transactions for the year ending September 30th, 1907.
 Series II.
 Vol. VII'.

-Wilson, Stanley Gordon Francis. ''Canterbury and Charles Dickens: a Little Guide for Pilgrims.''
+Wilson, Stanley Gordon Francis. _Canterbury and Charles Dickens: a Little Guide for Pilgrims_.
 Canterbury: Canterbury & District Chamber of Trade, 1928.